mverboom/build/MULTI.md

 ## Global assumptions

-It seems useful to implement builds for different package envirements into 1 recipe and not create multiple recipes for the same type of software.
+It seems useful to implement builds for different package environments into 1 recipe and not create multiple recipes for the same type of software.

 This assumes that it is possible to run the same set of build commands and